cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-(blobless-advanced).md

 ::: warning

-Because you are not jailbreaking, you have to be on iOS versions 14.5 to 14.7.1 to use the 14.8 profile.
+If your device is not jailbroken, you must be on iOS versions 14.5 to 14.7.1 to use the 14.8 profile.

 :::